 See recipe below!

-Cooking healthy food on a budget is a very handy skill to have which is why I created the ‘Mastering the Art of Cooking on a Budget‘ class at the Stonesoup Virtual Cookery School.
+Then I highly recommend taking the ‘Mastering the Art of Cooking on a Budget‘ program at the Stonesoup Virtual Cookery School.

 This is one of my all time favourite ways to use minced (ground) beef without any tomato products.
 It’s based on a Lebanese dish and is great with lamb as well.